 How Do Offsite Backups Work?

 There are several ways to implement offsite backups.
-Typically, there is software used to sync data or take a snapshot of it for backup.
+Typically, there is software used to sync data or take a snapshot of it for backup, also called a full backup.
 The data is then encrypted and often compressed before being transmitted to the designated secure location for storage.

 There are also solutions that offer the ability to have your information incrementally backed up by saving only the changes to your file system.
 Providing this type of service allows for multiple restore points for recovery.